thanhlamctk33/QATest/README.md

-# ASpire Test QA Project
+# Test QA Project

 This repository contains sample test files that help you learn how to use TestCafe.

-Here you will find examples that demonstrate
+Here you will find examples that demonstrate:

     - Register to the webpage with account

     - Mobile Verification (OPT) with default OPT is 1234

     - Create Business Role

     - Personal Details

     - Business Details